-This classic Fried Rice recipe is one of my favorite ways to use up leftover rice, and it’s ready in under 20 minutes.
-It’s great on its own or as a side!
+This classic Fried Rice is ready in less than 20 minutes, and is a great way to use up leftover rice.
+Enjoy this recipe on its own or as a side!

-You can certainly add different kinds of protein to the fried rice to make it good enough for dinner.
+You can make it as hearty as you want, adding different kinds of protein to the fried rice to make it good enough for dinner.

 Fried rice is one of the most nostalgic dishes from my childhood, and one of the first recipes I learned how to make from my mom.